mautic/developer-documentation-new/docs/rest_api/categories.rst

 .. vale off

-Assign a category
+Assign a Category
 *****************

 .. vale on

-To assign a Category to an entity, simply set ``category = [ID]`` to the payload.
+To assign a Category to an entity, set ``category = [ID]`` to the payload.
 For example, this is how you can assign Category 123 to a new Asset:

 .. code-block:: php